 When the product originally aired on TV, the 30 minute infomercial was called “Stop Memory Loss.”
 This new Procera infomercial featured a host named Patrice King Brown.
 She was listed who was listed as “an award winning investigative reporter.”

-Patrice King Brown is married to Dr. Paul Nemiroff PhD, MD, who also also appeared the original Procera AVH infomercial.
-At several times during the 30 minute commercial I notice “Breaking News” in the lower left hand corner of my TV screen, giving people the impression that this commercial was a “news segment.”
+Patrice King Brown is married to Dr. Paul Nemiroff Ph.D., MD, who also appeared the original Procera AVH infomercial.

-At one point during the infomercial Dr Nemiroff showed an illustration of two brains – “before” and “after” pictures which gives the impression of what's supposed to happen before and after using this supplement.
-At one point, Patrice King Brown says the “after” picture is “lit up like a Christmas Tree!”
+At one point during the infomercial, Dr. Nemiroff showed an illustration of two brains – “before” and “after” pictures which give the impression of what's supposed to happen before and after using this supplement.

-At the end of the infomercial it says “Dr. Nemiroff is a medical doctor and is partially compensated from sales of this product.”
-In other words, the more supplements were sold, the more he made.
-Nothing wrong with that.
-Just wanted to point this out.
+At the end of the infomercial, it says “Dr. Nemiroff is a medical doctor and is partially compensated from sales of this product.”

 Josh Reynolds is the co-founder of the company that makes Procera – Key View Labs (Brain Research Labs).
 The infomercial stated Josh Reynolds is a brain scientist researcher and author as well as a pioneer in the study and science of the brain and cognitive performance.

 His linked in profile states he is the inverter of the “Mood Ring” as well as the ThighMaster.
-Wow!
-I remember those!
 He's also the inventor of the Procera memory support supplement too.
-Mr. Reynolds is the author of the book 20/20 Brain Power (which Dr Heller is also listed on the cover) published in 2005 and 20/20 Brain Power Recipes, published in 2006.
+Mr. Reynolds is the author of the book 20/20 Brain Power and 20/20 Brain Power Recipes

 Dr. Gene Steiner